Caring For Your Pup’s Skin at Home

 While we love your visits for grooming, we recognize that many of our clients choose to bathe their pets at home occasionally.
 Here are some tips to help you do this effectively, along with key skin-care insights.
 Bathing your dog once a month is ideal for maintaining their skin and coat health.
 It’s essential to use quality grooming products to avoid harmful or stripping ingredients that can negatively impact your dog's skin.

 We recommend products by IV San Bernard or Doglyness.
 For instance, the Fruit of the Groomer Orange Shampoo and Conditioner by IV San Bernard and the Immortelle Shampoo and Conditioner by Doglyness are excellent choices that we stand by.
-Remember, regular grooming and proper bathing can significantly contribute to your pet's overall well-being.
 Shampoo and conditioners by these brands are available for purchase in-salon.
+Remember, regular grooming and proper bathing significantly contributes to your pup's overall well-being.
+It’s also important to note that any outdoor activity where they get wet, should be followed by a towel drying, to prevent fungal growth and hot spots.

 How to properly bathe:

-Lastly, let’s talk a little bit about your pup’s internal health and how that can affect their skin.
+Let’s also discuss your pup’s internal health and how that can affect their skin.
 Of course, we are not veterinarians, and we are only going to scratch the surface here.
 That being said, what we feed our companions greatly affects every aspect of their health, including their skin and coat.
 At Le Pawsh, we recommend trying your best to stay away from antibacterial/antifungal shampoos or sprays.
 Like humans, dogs have good bacteria all over their skin that works to protect them.
 Continuous use of these bacteria/fungus-killing products disrupts their natural skin barrier and can cause all sorts of problems that are much harder to treat.
-If your dog has an infection of any kind and requires antibiotics orally or topically, then of course, follow any vet advice.
+If your dog has an infection of any kind and requires antibiotics orally or topically, then of course, follow any veterinarian advice.
 Unfortunately, however, we see the overprescribing of these products as more and more clients request to bring in special shampoos, typically antibacterial or fungal, when it may not be necessary.
 Antibiotics should only be used when completely necessary as they wreak havoc on your pup’s natural microbiome.
 The most important takeaway is to be mindful when using these products.

 We offer specially formulated treatments that can be added to your pup’s spa experience: